HymiR/libcg/README.md

 ## TODO
 __Following things have to be done as soon as possible:__
-+ Change all glm functions of the oogl module which take angles as parameter to radians as the new parameter as angle parameters are deprecated now.
-See build warnings.
++ Delete deprecated stuff as soon as everything has been ported <-- new version tag.
 + Porting from GLee to glew librar as the Glee library is outdated and unmaintained now.
 + Add distinct build targets for RELEASE and DEBUG, having their specific CXXFLAGS.
   (see cmake -DCMAKE BUILD TYPE=<RELEASE|DEBUG> switch)